 Don’t think that just because you have retired you won’t pay tax – no one gets off that lightly.

-For a start, you’ll pay Council Tax if you own or rent your home, although you could be entitled to a discount if you or someone you live with is disabled and must live in a modified property, or if you are a sole occupant.
+For a start, you’ll pay council tax if you own or rent your home, although you could be entitled to a discount if you or someone you live with is disabled and must live in a modified property, or if you are a sole occupant.

 But what about income tax?

 When most of us think about tax, it’s income tax that springs to mind.
 It’s easy to slip into thinking that this is just imposed on earnings.
-In fact, it covers income from the State and any private pensions you have, as well as investments, property, savings and certain benefits, such as Pension Benefit.
+In fact, it covers income from the state and any private pensions you have, as well as investments, property, savings and certain benefits, such as pension benefit.
 The good news is lump sums taken from your pension pot won’t attract tax on the first 25%.

 What is my personal allowance?

-Thankfully, no tax is payable on certain savings products, including Individual Savings Accounts (ISAs) and certain National Savings and Investments products, such as Premium Bonds and Savings Certificates.
+Happily no tax is payable on certain savings products, including Individual Savings Accounts (ISAs) and certain National Savings and Investments products, such as Premium Bonds and Savings Certificates.

-You can apply for Married Couple’s Allowance by filling in a Self Assessment tax return each year.
+You can apply for married couple’s allowance by filling in a self assessment tax return each year.
 You must you live with your spouse or civil partner and at least one of you must have been born before 6 April 1935.

 If you marry within the tax year, you’ll receive an allowance based on the proportion of the year you were married or in your civil partnership.
 The allowance runs for each tax year, when a fresh application must be made.
 If one of you dies, payments continue until the end of the tax year.

-A word on National Insurance and benefits
+And a quick word on National Insurance and benefits…